elm-land/elm-land/docs/news/hello-world.md

 Evan suggested that there's an ideal place, somewhere in the top-right corner of the graph, where a language could be __both usable _and_ easy to maintain__.
 Evan asked the audience another question: __how do we get functional programmers over here, to this happy place?__

-After a brief pause, he revealed that it was a trick question– that goal might not make sense:
+After a brief pause, he revealed that it was a trick question: this goal might not make sense.

 ![A line drawn from "ML languages" to a happy rainbow logo, scribbled out with red marker](/images/news/hello-world/ml-to-rainbow.jpg)